weenhanceit/relationships/notes.md

 * `render` takes a block which the partial can yield.
 * When you want to take advantage of the partial named after the model, name the partial in the singular, but `render` a pluralized collection.
+In that case, the partial has to be named as the singular of the model name, and the local variable is the partial is actually named after the partial.
 * The "polymorphic" partial trick depends on the partial named in the singular, for the class/model.
 Question is, where does the model have to be?
 * Variable naming in the partial is complicated.